jackmorrison12/personal-site/content/notes/big-data-anonymisation.md

 In a dataset of 1.5 million people over 18 people, it was found that $\varepsilon _4 = 0.95$

-This means that 95% of people are unique for 4 points of their trace
+This means that <mark>95% of people are unique for 4 points of their trace</mark>

 Even with 2 points, more than 50% of people can be identified